Anananas42/docs-Firefish/docs/firefish-protocol.md

 # Firefish Protocol

 > This document outlines the technical design of the Firefish Protocol.
-Please note that the actual implementation—delivered through the Firefish application—may differ in certain aspects, as both the application and the underlying escrow system remain under active development.
+Please note that the actual implementation—delivered through [Firefish platform](https://app.firefish.io)—may differ in certain aspects, as both the platform and the underlying escrow system remain under active development.
 For the most accurate and up-to-date information on the current functionality and limitations of the Firefish Protocol, please refer to the [Terms of Service](/docs/legal/terms-of-service).

 ## Participants in Firefish Protocol
 - **Borrower:** An individual or entity that owns bitcoin and seeks fiat or stablecoins liquidity.